Starting a business or a web development agency requires making wise decisions, and choosing a website-building platform is one of them.

 Although the core software of WordPress is free, it's important to note that there are associated costs with getting your website live.

-While WordPress itself is free, you will need to consider additional costs such as hosting, domain registration, themes, plugins, and other services based on your individual requirements.
+While WordPress itself is free, you will need to consider additional costs such as hosting, domain registration, themes, plugins, and other services based on your requirements.

 To make your WordPress site available on the internet, for example, you'll need to figure out the best hosting package for your needs.
 This means that you will need help from a web hosting provider.